 Never attempt to operate or service this Excavator until you have first read and understood all of the applicable Safety Instructions that are set forth in this Manual.
-The failure to comply with all relevant Safety Instructions

 The failure to comply with all relevant Safety Instructions could result in bodily injury.